WormLabCaltech/med-cafe/notebook/notebook1.md

 4:44pm: Checked **MT4866** that I bleached on April 27 at 4.30pm.
 Most worms
 were early to late L4, with no gravid adults at 48hrs post-bleach.
 I saw one or two very young adults out of a population of hundreds.
 Worryingly, there were a substantial number of L1-L3 worms.
 I worry that these populations will persist even after the second synchronization.
 If they do, I will have to find a way to pick adults that is not dependent on the vulval formation.

+### April 30, 2017

+At 00:15am, I liquid bleached **MT4866**.
+When I looked at the plate, I could only see a small number of gravid adults (20 or so).
+I bleached them anyways, but after bleaching I could only see a small number of eggs (about 20) outside carcasses.
+Including eggs inside carcasses, I expect I obtained 50--70 eggs.
+All in all, this is not a good number for collection, but it may be enough to score synchronicity.

+At 1:00pm, I looked at **EW15, MT2124, PS4187** and **PS4087**, which I bleached
+on April 28, 2017.
+Strains **MT2124** and **PS4187** were starved by the time I looked at them, because I plated too many eggs. **EW15** and **PS4087** had a lot of worms at L4 stage.